Please click here if you do not see a Nav Frame at left

 If you go mah-jongg shopping in Tokyo, and especially if (like me) you also enjoy card games, you will want to visit Okuno Karuta.
 It's in Jimbocho, between the Jimbocho subway station and the Suidobashi train station (they don't usually use street names in Tokyo, but it looks like this street does have a name -- it's Hakusan Dori.

 NOTE: This FAQ is intended to aid travelers who wish to have a bit of a "mah-jongg shopping adventure" in Asia, especially Tokyo or Hong Kong (other cities added occasionally).
 The purpose of this FAQ is to help you find interesting shops to visit so you can enjoy seeing products not available in your home area.
-There are three reasons why I do not recommend that you try to contact these shops from home and order merchandise via mail, phone, fax, etc.:
+There are three reasons why I do not recommend that you try to contact these shops from home and order merchandise via email, mail, phone, etc.:

 Going to Tokyo?
 Or going to Hong Kong?
 You can have some fun doing a little mah-jongg shopping.
 And you don't even have to buy anything!
 Looking is free!